awsdocs/amazon-workmail-administration-guide/doc_source/data-protection.md

 + Use advanced managed security services such as Amazon Macie, which assists in discovering and securing personal data that is stored in Amazon S3\.
 + If you require FIPS 140\-2 validated cryptographic modules when accessing AWS through a command line interface or an API, use a FIPS endpoint\.
 For more information about the available FIPS endpoints, see [Federal Information Processing Standard \(FIPS\) 140\-2](http://aws.amazon.com/compliance/fips/)\.

-We strongly recommend that you never put sensitive identifying information, such as your customers' account numbers, into free\-form fields such as a **Name** field\.
+We strongly recommend that you never put confidential or sensitive information, such as your customers' email addresses, into tags or free\-form fields such as a **Name** field\.
 This includes when you work with Amazon WorkMail or other AWS services using the console, API, AWS CLI, or AWS SDKs\.
-Any data that you enter into Amazon WorkMail or other services might get picked up for inclusion in diagnostic logs\.
-When you provide a URL to an external server, don't include credentials information in the URL to validate your request to that server\.
+Any data that you enter into tags or free\-form fields used for names may be used for billing or diagnostic logs\.
+If you provide a URL to an external server, we strongly recommend that you do not include credentials information in the URL to validate your request to that server\.

 ## How Amazon WorkMail uses AWS KMS<a name="workmail-kms"></a>

-Amazon WorkMail transparently encrypts all messages in the mailboxes of all Amazon WorkMail organizations before the messages are written to disk and transparently decrypts the messages when users access them\.
-There is no option to disable encryption\.
+Amazon WorkMail transparently encrypts all messages in the mailboxes of all Amazon WorkMail organizations before the messages are written to disk, and it transparently decrypts the messages when users access them\.
+You can't disable encryption\.
 To protect the encryption keys that protect the messages, Amazon WorkMail is integrated with AWS Key Management Service \(AWS KMS\)\.

 Amazon WorkMail also provides an option for enabling users to send signed or encrypted email\.
 This encryption feature does not use AWS KMS\.
 For more information, see [Enabling signed or encrypted email](enable_encryption.md)\.